dedicoded/MyCora123/ENVIRONMENT_VARIABLES_MAPPING.md

    \`\`\`

 3. **Environment Settings**
-   - Set each variable to **both Production and Preview**
+   - Click "Add Secret" for each variable
-   - Click Save after each variable
+   - Variables are automatically available in all environments
-   - Trigger a **Redeploy** after adding all variables
+   - Restart your development server after adding variables

 ## 🔍 File-by-File Usage